eyre-rs/eyre/README.md

   out the README on [`color-eyre`] for details on the report format.
 - [`simple-eyre`]: A minimal `EyreHandler` that captures no additional information, for when you do not wish to capture `Backtrace`s with errors.
-- [`jane-eyre`]: A report handler crate that exists purely for the pun.
+- [`jane-eyre`]: A report handler crate that exists purely for the pun of it.
   Currently just re-exports `color-eyre`.

 ## Details